-- The SENDCo will contact all feeder primary schools in the spring term of Year 6 to identify pupils who have significant additional educational needs. - The SENDCo will visit primary schools to obtain extra information regarding a pupil's current progress. - These results will then be used to inform staff about differentiation for September and to plan literacy groups.
+- The SENDCo will arrange for contact to be made to all feeder primary schools in the spring term of Year 6 to identify pupils who have significant additional educational needs. - The SENDCo or another member of SEND staff will visit primary schools to obtain extra information regarding a pupil's current progress. - These results will then be used to inform staff about differentiation for September and to plan literacy groups.